Jan 29 2020

 Compared to Facebook, Instagram has more women than men.
 If your target audience consists of women, then perhaps it’s an excellent idea to utilise Instagram for reaching out to a younger audience as well?
 After all, most Instagram users in Singapore range from ages 25 to 34.

 What do most Instagram users do anyway?
-Besides sharing their daily lives via images and videos, Instagram users usually view other pages, including businesses.
+Besides sharing their daily lives via images and videos, Instagram users usually view other pages, including online businesses that have leveraged on this platform for reach and engagement.
 For that reason, you can use the networking site for building your brand.
 Create an Instagram page to establish a reputation and post quality images to keep your customers updated at all times.

 Did you know that Singapore is one of the top 5 countries with the most connections on LinkedIn?
 It might seem like a surprise, but in reality, LinkedIn is an effective marketing platform for reaching out to a professional audience.